Post

 - package*.json

-The cause of the problem lies in the fact that the regular expression statements in the following two functions included in Polyglot’s site.rb file cannot properly handle globbing patterns that include wildcards like "*.gem", "*.gemspec", "*.config.js" above.
+The cause of the problem lies in the regex syntax in the following two functions in Polyglot’s site.rb, which cannot properly handle globbing patterns with wildcards like "*.gem", "*.gemspec", and "*.config.js".

 1